mrseanryan/gpt-docs-chat/README.md

 A simple llamaindex based project to install a local chatbot to answer questions about local files (PDFs or text files).

-The LLM used is phi3 a 7B parameter model which can run on a laptops (RAM 32GB).
+The LLM used is phi3, a 7B parameter model which can run on a laptops (about 9GB RAM).

 privacy: The project does NOT use any remote services like Open AI or Amazon Bedrock, so the documents are kept private.

+performance: an NVidia GPU can help speed up the performance (see [GPU support](#gpu-support) section at end)

 # Setup [Unix or Mac]